-America and its interests face challenges around the world from countries and organizations that have:
+America faces challenges to its security at home and interests abroad from countries and organizations that have:

 - Interests that conflict with those of the U.S.;

 - Sometimes hostile intentions toward the U.S.; and

 - In some cases, growing military capabilities that are leveraged to impose their will by coercion or intimidation of neighboring countries, thereby creating regional instabilities.